Christ Church School: School features

 Students called Prefects are appointed by the school to perform duties like monitoring classes when there is no teacher in the class or being involved in flag hoisting during Independence Day.
 They wear a coloured tie of their house.
 The main prefects are the head boy and the head girl.
 There are also house captains for each house, who are the secondary head of each house.
 The primary head of each house are the 'house presidents', who are one of the teachers.

 From 2008, Christ Church has introduced a junior college.
 This college is one of the few ISC colleges in Mumbai, with courses in arts, science and commerce.
 The college is up till Std.
 12.

-Uniform

-Kindergarten students wear Persian coloured checked shorts, and a Persian blue shirt attached to the shorts, while girls wear Persian blue dress.

-Boys, up to the 7th grade, wear white shorts, white half-sleeved shirts, school belt, black shoes, and the school tie (which is dark bottle green with a thin yellow stripes running diagonally).
-The students usually pin a badge of their house name (and the house colour on the background) to their tie or their pockets.

-From the 8th grade onwards, boys wear full white trousers, a white half- sleeved shirt, the green and yellow striped school belt with school logo in the middle, black shoes, and the school tie.
-Girls wear a belted all-white dress, with the same tie as boys (for all grades).
-The college boys wear a deep green full pant and a shirt which has a yellow coloured logo of the school on the pocket.
-The tie stripes are of a little lighter colour than that of the other students.
-The college girls wear a deep green skirt and a bow tie of the same colour.

-On days when students have Physical Education (PE) training, the boys wear a white collared T-shirt, with the collar and sleeves being in the colour of their House.
-Girls wear a similar T-shirt, with a house-coloured skirt, with house-coloured shorts underneath.
-Both girls and boys wear white canvas shoes and socks (with two circular bands on the socks representing their house colour) on these days.

 Faculty

 There is a 16:1 student to teacher ratio.
 Some of the faculty live on campus, in apartments located in a building which also house the kindergarten school classes.
 The apartment is located at one end of the school field.
 Each teacher is affiliated to a house, and each house has a House President for the girls and boys respectively.
 As part of their House duties, teachers oversee the selection and training of students for participation in inter-house activities.
 Most of the training is done by the Captain and vice captain of the house.